Hi Quilting Friends,

 The wreath block is made from two different sizes of squares, and employs the stitch, trim and flip method to make things super easy.

 Choose two contrasting fabrics.
 For convenience, we’ll call them “Fabric A” (black print) and “Fabric B” (gray).
-Cut squares as instructed in the free downloadable pattern file, and then draw a diagonal pencil line on the wrong side of the smaller Fabric B squares.
+Cut squares as instructed in the downloadable pattern file, and then draw a diagonal pencil line on the wrong side of the smaller Fabric B squares.

 The 7″ x 7″ square finished block is a great size for a hot pad.
 Sharon added narrow gray borders, cut at about 1″ wide, to frame the blocks.
 She added a layer of fusible fleece and then quilted around the wreath edges with contrasting thread.
 There’s a layer of Insul-Brite between the backing and the quilted block for heat protection.
 Contrasting red binding and a loop for hanging complete the hot pads.
 Sharon made an easy 3-D fabric bow to embellish each wreath.